-The 2013 and 2010 Ohio Valley Conference Coach of the Year and the 2013 and 2009 Tennessee Baseball Coaches Association Coach of the Year, Matt Bragga just finished his 12th year at the helm of the Tennessee Tech baseball team.
+The 2010, 2013 and now 2017 Ohio Valley Conference Coach of the Year and the 2009 and 2013 Tennessee Baseball Coaches Association Coach of the Year, Matt Bragga is in his 14th year at the helm of the Tennessee Tech baseball team.
 The Tennessee Tech head coach has made the baseball program a model of consistency.

-On the field, over the past eight years, his teams have the highest average conference finish of any team in the 11-team Ohio Valley Conference, including three championship seasons.
-The Golden Eagle baseball squad has also had players sign with Major League Baseball for nine straight years, including an OVC-record six student-athletes signing after the 2014 season.
-In the classroom, his past 11 teams have the 10 highest team GPA marks since records started being kept in 1972.
+On the field, over the past eight years, his teams have the highest average conference finish of any team in the 11-team Ohio Valley Conference, including four championship seasons.
+The Golden Eagle baseball squad also had players sign with Major League Baseball for nine straight years (a streak that ended in 2016), including an OVC-record six student-athletes signing after the 2014 season.
+In the classroom, his past 11 of his past 12 teams have the 10 highest team GPA marks since records started being kept in 1972.
 The 2014 team holds the record with a 3.20 GPA and the 2015 squad ranks right behind with a 3.17 mark.

 Bragga's 2014 squad tied the school record for wins, a record it had set in 2013, as it became one of only two OVC teams in conference history to win 40 games in back to back seasons.
 The 2014 team not only had six players sign with a Major League Baseball team, it had four players drafted in the first 12 rounds.
 The 2014 season also saw a school-record two student-athletes named post season TPX Louisville Slugger Collegiate Baseball News First Team All-Americans and one named to the second team.
 Only Oregon State could match this feat.